Editor’s Note: This is a guest post by Marissa Bracke.

 What makes the difference is whether you start to buy into that celebrity perception.
 When you start to believe you “deserve” special treatment, or you start choosing your friends based on who’s “big” and who’s not, or you catch yourself viewing the world in a “people like me” versus “people like them” mentality, you may want to have a come-to-Jesus with a close friend who’s not afraid to remind you just how ordinary you really are.

 But your fans?
-Won’t do that.
+Won't do that.
 How you perceive you is solely within your own jurisdiction.
-Maintaining a level head about who you really are is vital–remembering that you put your pants on one leg at a time keeps you from becoming a naked emperor, marching arrogantly and nudely through the streets.
+Maintaining a level head about who you really are is vital--remembering that you put your pants on one leg at a time keeps you from becoming a naked emperor, marching arrogantly and nudely through the streets.
 But being the mediator of your own perception?
-That’s not the role your fans play… that’s a role you have to play for yourself (and one your critics can help with, if you need your ego checked).
+That's not the role your fans play... that's a role you have to play for yourself (and one your critics can help with, if you need your ego checked).

 Denying you’re a Big Kahuna only reinforces your Big Kahuna-ness.